PurwadhikaDev/BetaGroup_JC_DS_FT_JKT_26_FinalProject/README.md

 ### Part VI: Conclusion and Recommendations
 - Summarizing findings and providing actionable insights for bank marketing campaign optimization.

+## Model Deployment

+To simulate a realistic deployment scenario, we generate a synthetic dataset of 10,000 records using libraries like Faker, Random, and Numpy.
+This synthetic data replicates real-world conditions, where data volumes are larger and more variable.
+Testing the model on this dataset helps evaluate its scalability, performance, and ability to handle production-level data effectively.

+The trained machine learning model is saved using Python's `pickle` library, which serializes the model into a file.
+This allows the model to be reloaded for predictions without requiring retraining, making the deployment process efficient and reusable.

+The deployment process is conducted in a separate notebook to clearly separate model development from deployment.
+This notebook focuses on loading the saved model, applying it to the synthetic dataset, and evaluating its performance in a controlled and production-like environment.

 ## Tableau Dashboard

 In addition, we have created a Tableau dashboard to provide better visualization, consisting of 4 navigation menus: